 - Balance out cyclical business fluctuations or seasonal reductions in sales/income

 - Pay bills early and receive discounts

-- Prepare for business downturns where you may need to secure access to addition funds to tide you through
+- Prepare for business downturns where they may need to secure access to addition funds

 A line of credit is a flexible credit tool that can be used in a number of different ways to fund your business needs.
-Giving your business flexibility with operating capital is the primary benefit of a line of credit.
-Should your receivables slow from 60 days to 90, you can access your line of credit to cover cash flow until receivables catch up.
-Should your sales have an unexpected spike or a planned seasonal cycle, a line of credit can help you even out the swings in product expenses.
+Giving a business flexibility with operating capital is the primary benefit of a line of credit.
+Should a company's receivables slow from 60 days to 90, they can access their line of credit to cover cash flow until receivables catch up.
+Should their sales have an unexpected spike or a planned seasonal cycle, a line of credit can help them even out the swings in product expenses.

 Distinguishing features of a line of credit

 Compared to other credit vehicles, a line of credit offers much more flexibility.
 A line of credit provides:

 - Cash – when it's needed, in the amount needed

 - Pre-authorization to borrow funds, up to a specific amount

 - Quick and easy access, via check writing or online cash transfers into a company's business checking account